What Is Arthroscopy?

 The prognosis depends entirely upon what was found and what was done at the time of surgery.
 With proper physio and conditioning most patients return to active sports and daily activities.

-Our team consists of clinicians who specialise in the key aspects of orthopaedic practice.
+If you need a doctor to treat your ACL injury, look no further than OrthoSports Centre for the best sports treatments.
+Our team consists of clinicians who specialise in the key aspects of orthopaedic practice in Singapore.
 Click here if you’d like to find to more about our accomplished team!